colinangusmackay/family-tree/index.md

 * [Stravaig Gedcom](https://github.com/Stravaig-Projects/Gedcom) - My own rendering software (a work in progress) written in C#.
 * [Jekyll](https://jekyllrb.com/) - A Ruby based transformer that generates this site.
 * [GitHub Pages](https://pages.github.com/) - To host this site.

+If you are interested in the data side.
+I have a [page of links to various source data sets](sources.md).